 Humanity’s destiny is to evolve beyond the gratification of the ego, beyond the comfort-zone, beyond manipulation and control and to evolve through the many layers and higher echelons of Love’s elevations.

 One can develop self-respect, self-confidence, and a deeper sense of self-love by connecting with the presence of Nature, nature is always in the present moment, without fear or regret and also through the honnouring of ones unique gifts, talents and skills which help us to stay fully present.

-Each individual has a unique skill-set and this is how one can excel at being different, unique and special whilst also contributing to the collective.
+Each individual has a unique skill-set and this is how one can excel and celebrate being different, unique and special whilst also contributing to and being part of the collective.

 It is the incorporation and inclusion of one another’s uniquenesses, as ‘ones own-self’ that is key, by contributing to and experiencing genuine pleasure for another’s well-being, progress, love, happiness and success, as one would for ones own well-being, progress, love, happiness and success, knowing that in expressing gratitude for another’s beneficent development, one is also contributing to and magnetising more of what one truly desires (and deserves) for ones own self in the process.

-Negative thoughts towards another, is merely a reflection highlighting areas where one requires more love from ones own self.
+Negative thoughts towards another, are merely reflections highlighting areas where one requires more love from ones own inner-self.
 Demanding love from another without giving it to oneself first is codependant, needy and emotionally unattractive.
 When one loves oneself enough, a particular person or a situation will no longer serve as a trigger for ones belief in lack.

 The true nature of spiritual reality is that there is no separation between individuals.
 Separation between people is an illusion.

 Physical matter may expire, (for example our bodies) but energy (such as ones life force, or soul) cannot be destroyed, it simply changes form.

 Despite our unique and different envelopes to our souls, we are in fact, all holographic fragments of the one-soul, the ‘All There Is’, the ‘Source of All Creation’, the ‘One-Love’, the God-force, chip off the old block, made in God’s own likeness, so to speak, all of us, therefore what one does or says to someone else, effectively one is also doing and saying to ones own self, and also unto the source of creation.
 Hence what goes around comes around.

-In fact how ones internal dialogue speaks to oneself whilst one is alone in ones own company, is exactly how one speaks to other people.
+In fact how ones internal dialogue speaks to oneself whilst one is alone in ones own company, is exactly how one speaks to other people and loved ones.

 Therefore if one is not practicing self-love one is actually unconsciously practicing self-depreciation, which one in turn projects onto others, (mostly without realising), which is more often than not reflected right back.
 A catch 22 no-win situation.

-Therefore it is our duty to know ourselves, like ourselves, accept ourselves, respect ourselves and love ourselves as much as one can in this life time, in order to avoid subjecting others and the environment to ones inner demons, neuroses, mental dis-ease or ignorance.
+Therefore it is our duty to know ourselves, like ourselves, accept ourselves, respect ourselves, forgive ourselves and love ourselves as much as one can in this life time, in order to avoid subjecting others and the environment to ones inner demons, neuroses, mental dis-ease and ignorance.

-This involves taking responsibility for the entire spectral array of ones feelings and/or difficult emotions, learning to handle, manage and deal with them effectively.
+This involves taking responsibility for the entire spectral array of ones feelings including difficult intense emotions, learning to handle, manage and deal with them effectively.

-Not while everyone is so self-obsessed with ones own self-interest, desires, expectations, demands, grievances, status, appearance, job title, fame, getting wasted, consuming the world’s resources into oblivion, development opportunity, amassing a fiscal income and as much profit as possible per quarter with jack shit responsibility towards how that profit is acquired, as choices that are not heart-supported generally tend to have a detrimental effect upon the environment and the community.
+Not while everyone is so self-obsessed with ones own self-interest, desires, expectations, demands, grievances, status, appearance, job title, fame, getting wasted, consuming the world’s resources into oblivion, development opportunity, amassing a fiscal income and as much profit as possible per quarter with jack shit responsibility towards how that profit is acquired, as money driven choices that are not heart-supported generally tend to have a detrimental effect upon the environment and the community.